- Find a Trail

 The trailhead in North Branch, located at the intersection of MN 95 and Forest Boulevard/County Road 30, offers ample parking, restrooms, and a picnic area.
 More facilities are available at the midway trail access in Stacy, including parking, restrooms, and water.
 One mile south of the trail’s crossing of the South Branch of the Sunrise River, the town of Wyoming has a toilet.

 The trail becomes the Hardwood Creek Regional Trail once it reaches West Broadway Avenue in downtown Forest Lake.
 Combined, the two trails provide more than 24 miles of trails between North Branch and Hugo.
-Although snowmobiles are technically prohibited, you will still find them along the trail during winter.
 The uncrowded, low-trafficked stretches between towns make the Sunrise Prairie Trail an excellent route for uninterrupted training rides.

 In North Branch, take I-35 to Exit 147.
 Go 0.6 mile east on MN 95 to Forest Blvd./County Road 30.
 Turn right, go south one block, and turn right onto Maple St. to reach the trailhead on the southwest corner of the intersection of Forest Blvd. and Maple St.